dstar4138/emp_draft/src/yapsy/README.txt

 yapsy.PluginManager import PluginManager").
 To see more examples, you may want to have a look at the unit tests inside the "test" directory.

-Please let me know if you find this usefull.
+Please let me know if you find this useful.

 Thibauld Nion